 A Note about "Shared" Media

-With increased use of Collections to share media with other users, and with the addition of collection media to your Library page, the line between "individually shared" media and "media shared through a collection" has blurred significantly.
+With the increased use of Collections to share media with other users, and with the addition of collection media to your Library page, the line between "individually shared" media and "media shared through a collection" has blurred significantly.
 The information on this page still applies, but understand that it applies specifically to media that someone has shared with you individually.

-Furthermore, if you are a member of one or more collections that contain media put there by other people, using the Owner information on a media tile is not enough to determine if this is "shared media" or "collection media".
+Furthermore, if you are a member of one or more collections that contain media put there by other people, using the Owner's information on a media tile is not enough to determine if this is "shared media" or "collection media".

 Regardless, if you do not own the media, the permissions you have on it will vary, depending on how you have access to it (via an individual share or through a collection).
 In all cases, you can view it by clicking on the tile and opening the media details page.
-What you can do with the media is reflected in the availability of the commands and information in the media details page.
+What you can do with the media is reflected in the availability of the commands and information on the media details page.

 If someone has shared a piece of media with you, it appears in your media Library.
 Shared media allows you to view the media outside of a course or classroom, and without the owner sending you a file or a link.
 This is useful if, for example, the owner wants you to review the media and assist with media or transcription edits, or other changes.

 Like any media in your library, view the Shared media by clicking on the tile.
 This opens the media in the Media Details page where you can view it.

 The easiest way to see if something is a shared item or not is to look at the media tile.
 Whose name appears there?
 If it's your name, it is your media; you own it.
 If it is someone else's name, then it is owned by someone else, but viewable by you.

 In the above figure, the tile shows a video owned by Tom Murphy.
 If you are not Tom Murphy, then this video shows up in your Library because Tom shared the item with you (or it resides in a collection you are a member of).